TRASIMENO MUSIC FESTIVAL

 On this sumptuous musical and cultural journey spanning 16-days, join Kate Bolton-Porciatti as we attend two of Italy’s finest festivals: the week-long Trasimeno Music Festival, set against the serene backdrop of Lake Trasimeno, and Spoleto’s celebrated ‘Festival of Two Worlds’, a long-standing meeting point of European and American musical traditions.

 Our tour takes us through Tuscany and Umbria, two of Italy’s most compelling regions.
 From our base in Cortona, an ancient Etruscan hill town, we explore Pienza and the surrounding countryside before enjoying a chamber music performance in Cortona itself.
-In Umbria, extended stays in Perugia and Spoleto allow us to visit Assisi, Gubbio, Spello and Todi, while attending 11 performances across the two Festivals.
+In Umbria, extended stays in Perugia and Spoleto allow us to visit Assisi, Gubbio, Spello and Todi, while attending 13 performances across the Festivals.

 Blending music, art and history with magnificent scenery, this tour is a richly rewarding cultural experience.